-Due to a large number of passengers traveling to Copenhagen continues to Sweden, Montenegrin citizens and residents of Montenegro, are allowed to enter this country from July 4th.
-We recommend that you check all information on the official website of the Swedish authorities prior to the travel https://polisen.se/en/the-swedish-police/the-coronavirus-and-the-swedish-police/travel-to-and-from-sweden/.
-As it is written on the website, criteria that will have to be met, will be updated every two weeks.
+We recommend that you check all the information before travelling on the official website of the Swedish authorities https://polisen.se/en/the-swedish-police/the-coronavirus-and-the-swedish-police/travel-to-and-from-sweden.
+As stated on the website, the evaluation of meeting the criteria will be updated every two weeks.

-Also, Montenegro have opened its borders to the residents/ citizens of the EU countries, to Sweden as well, and it is valid until July 6th:
+Also, Montenegro has opened its borders for residents/ citizens of EU countries, including Sweden, and it is valid from 6thJuly:

-Note*: Due to an entry into any country, the country of residence will be taken into consideration, not the country of citizenship, unless both citizenship and country of residence are of the same nation.
+Note: When entering any of the countries, the country of residence will be taken into consideration, not the country of citizenship unless both citizenship and country of residence are of the same nation.

 Instructions for entering Austria